George Harvie (politician): Election 2022

-At a campaign launch event on May 30, 2022, Harvie received an endorsement from the Delta Firefighters Union Local 1763.
-A week previous, longtime Delta Councillor Bruce McDonald and school trustee Laura Dixon paired their statements about their retirements from public office with endorsements of Harvie and the Achieving for Delta team.

-On October 15, 2022, Harvie was re-elected as Mayor of Delta with 17,050 votes (77%), defeating mayoral candidates Peter van der Velden and Joginder Randhawa who had 3,751 votes and 1,341 votes respectively.
-All six of the Achieving for Delta team of Council candidates were also elected, and six of seven Achieving for Delta School Trustee candidates were elected.
+On October 15, 2022, Harvie was re-elected as Mayor of Delta with 17,050 votes (77%), against mayoral candidates Peter van der Velden and Joginder Randhawa, who had 3,751 votes and 1,341 votes respectively.
+All six of the Achieving for Delta team of council candidates were also elected, and six of seven Achieving for Delta school trustee candidates were elected.